CTR-tools/CTR-tools/README.md

 * This will create kart.hwl_data folder with all the sequences and sound banks.

 ## cseq
 Reads CSEQ files and exports to MIDI.
+See project dependencies.

 Usage: use File menu or drag-drop CSEQ file on the application window.
 * Single CSEQ file may contain multiple sequences.